Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ```

 5. Send the search command to the server using the corresponding `mc_client_send_search_cmd()`.
 Use the server name retrieved in the previous step to identify the server.
-For example, to send your own event to the client, use the `mc_client_send_search_cmd()` with the search handle in the third parameter:
+For example, to send a search command to the server, use the `mc_client_send_search_cmd()` with the search handle in the third parameter:

    ```
    char *request_id = NULL;